Fact Check: USAID Did NOT Place A Real Ad Saying 'Help Eliminate Elon' On Washington, DC, Street

 Fact Check: USAID Did NOT Place A Real Ad Saying 'Help Eliminate Elon' On Washington, DC, Street Not A Real Ad

 Did USAID place a real ad reading "Help Eliminate Elon" on a street in Washington, D.C., in February 2025?
-No, that's not true: Capital Bikeshare, the owner of the bike stand ad box, stopped selling ads in April 2024, according to the person who was last in charge of selling the ads.
-It would be an unauthorized fake ad, the ad salesman said.
+No, that's not true: As Capital Bikeshare, the owner of the bike stand ad box, stopped selling ads in April 2024 it would be an unauthorized posting, according to the person who was last in charge of selling the ads.
+Artist Winston Tseng, known for creating similar fake political ads, appeared to take credit for this one on his Instagram account.

 The claim appeared in an X post (archived here) published on February 12, 2025, with a caption that read: